petronushowcore-mx/Synthetic-Conscience/README.md

 it balances between responsiveness (μ) and stability (r), learning how much trust to give to each new signal (UFₜ) based on contextual weight CWₜ and time decay.

- Repository Files
+##  Repository Files
 python
 Копировать код
 01_results/
 ├─ deltaE_final_clean.csv
 ├─ deltaE_summary.txt

 02_specification/
 ├─ Specification_Final.pdf
 ├─ GITHUB_README_SNIPPET.md

 03_tests/
 ├─ DeltaE_StressResults.zip

  Summary
 ΔE++ (Petronus SC v1.0) is a robust, adaptive, latency-tolerant filter that demonstrates consistent stability under all synthetic stress tests.
 Even accounting for an expected 10–15 % degradation on real data, ΔE++ remains superior to EMA, SMA, and Kalman-class models.

+ License & Usage

+Copyright © 2025 Petronus Project.
+All rights reserved.

+This repository and the ΔE++ (Petronus SC v1.0) model are released for research and educational purposes only.
+Commercial or derivative use, redistribution, or integration into proprietary products is not permitted without prior written consent from the author.
+The ΔE++ adaptive mechanism and its derivatives are subject to pending patent protection (Priority 2025).
+Any commercial deployment, integration, or publication must obtain explicit licensing approval from Petronus Project.
+To request collaboration, licensing, or partnership opportunities, please contact: contact@petronus.eu

+Unauthorized commercial use or redistribution of this work, in whole or in part, is strictly prohibited and may result in legal action.

 DOI pending (Zenodo submission in progress).
 ---